Home ] Kingdom Watcher ] Books ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Blog ]

 Elders in the Church

-The ascension ministries are different roles that elders can take.
+The ascension gifts are different roles that elders can take.
 Each church in the New Testament was led by a team of elders (Acts 14:23).
 The minimum number of elders would be three or four.
 A church should be led by a group of elders working together.

 The circles in the diagram below represent the elders of a church.
 The lines represent their commitment to each other and the relationships between them.
 The strength of these links between the elders is the source of the strength of the church.